JoseiPG1/JoseiPG1.github.io/_pages/about.md

 ### December - 2024

-- The paper **A polynomial affine model of gravity: after ten years** is donde, you can check the pre-print in [Arxiv](https://arxiv.org/pdf/2412.21122)
+- The paper **A polynomial affine model of gravity: after ten years** is done, you can check the pre-print in [Arxiv](https://arxiv.org/pdf/2412.21122)

 ### November - 2024